Raising and Responding to Concerns (Whistleblowing)

 Freedom to Speak Up Guardians

 Freedom to Speak Up Guardians are there to support and guide staff who wish to speak up, ensure that appropriate action is taken, and make sure that people who speak receive feedback on what happens with the issue that they raise.
-We are working with Public Concern at Work (PCaW) and the National Guardian's Office (NGO) to deliver training for the Freedom to Speak Up Guardians.
-This training is available until the end of May and can be booked via the NGO website.
+We worked with Public Concern at Work (PCaW) and the National Guardian's Office (NGO) to deliver training for the Freedom to Speak Up Guardians.